Vyral/base-template/_posts/2018-05-30-how-can-you-attract-multiple-offers-for-your-listing.md

 {% include youtube.html %}

 How can you best position your home to generate multiple offers in our hot seller’s market?
-Over the past year, I have sold around 65 homes, and here are a few tips I use with the home sellers I work with that are proven to attract multiple offers.
+I have sold around 65 homes over the past year using a few key tips.
+These tips have been proven to attract multiple offers, so allow me to share them with you today.

 First, **take your time getting your home ready for the market.** Don’t be in a rush to list your home—make sure everything about it that needs to be touched up is touched up before photos are taken and before any buyers walk into the house.